 - Browser: Google Chrome configured as the default browser and updated to the latest version;

-- Security: If you use any software that can block applications, please include Callbar in the allowlist.
+- Security: If you use any software or Proxy that can block applications, please include Callbar in the allowlist.

 When choosing headsets to handle calls with Talkdesk, please consider the following:

 - We recommend using a wired headset with a 3.5 mm jack (analog) port;